-In the architecture used by our 40-190 series fault insertion modules, the fault bus can be disconnected or can be connected to any of four fault conditions, this allows the bus to connect to ground, a power supply or some other condition.
-As the connections are made with SPST switches setting them all open will allow the fault bus to be disconnected and permit a short between two signals to be created by closing two relays.
+In the architecture used by our 40-190 series fault insertion modules, the fault bus can be disconnected or can be connected to any of four fault conditions; this allows the bus to connect to ground, a power supply or some other condition.
+As the connections are made with SPST switches, setting them all open allows the fault bus to be disconnected and permit a short between two signals to be created by closing two relays.

 Figure 3 - Multiple Fault Bus Architecture

-Our fault insertion matrices (40-592 and 40-595) provide a more complex architecture that can be used in a variety of ways for complex fault insertion tests.
+Our fault insertion matrices (40-592a and 40-595a) provide a more complex architecture that can be used in a variety of ways for complex fault insertion tests.

 Figure 4 - Fault Insertion Matrix

-The image to the right shows a high channel count automotive ECU validation system based on our PXI based fault insertion units (photo courtesy of Clemessy) and below are two examples of our PXI fault insertion modules.
+The image here shows a high channel count automotive ECU validation system based on our PXI-based fault insertion units (photo courtesy of Clemessy S.A.) and some examples of our PXI fault insertion modules.

 Our worldwide network of partners offers a variety of services from integration to consulting.

 Information on software drivers, product comparisons and technical support for our entire product range.

 This tool will help you narrow down our offering to get you the correct switch and simulation solution you need.